georgetzalas/Pet-app-frontend/README.md

-## Project Ecosystem
+# Petapp Platform — Frontend

-This repository is the frontend of a collaborative full-stack application developed within a team environment.
+This repository contains the frontend of a collaborative **full-stack Petapp platform**, designed to support digital pet adoption services through role-based access and structured workflows.

 The Petapp platform is structured across multiple repositories, each supporting different layers of the system:

 ### Related Repositories